 As with any procedure, talk to your doctor.
 Make sure the doctor is aware of any previous surgeries, and whether or not you have implants, surgical screws, or other metallic devices.
 They need to know these things in order to get an accurate image.
-Our procedure for an 3T MRI Rockville MD is performed by an expert radiologist’s at The Radiology Clinic.
+Our procedure for a 3T MRI in Rockville MD is performed by an expert radiologist at The Radiology Clinic.
 Click here to read more about preparation for MRI’s.

 What Do My Results Mean?

-Your results will be interpreted by our expert fellowship-trained board certified Radiologist’s.
+Your results will be interpreted by our expert fellowship-trained board-certified Radiologist.
 A report will be sent out to your physician typically the same day.
 During your visit, the procedure will be explained in detail by our expert technologists so that you can mentally prepare.
-During the 3T MRI’s Rockville MD by The Radiology Clinic, we strive to communicate effectively with our patients.
+During the 3T MRI’s in Rockville MD by The Radiology Clinic, we strive to communicate effectively with our patients.
 If you have any questions, please do not hesitate to ask.

 Calcium Scoring Rockville MD

 To detect calcium buildup in the plaque lining near the coronary arteries, your doctor orders an exam called the Calcium Scoring Scan.
 The procedure uses a scan known as computed tomography (CT).
 The calcium buildup in the arteries is highlighted in the scan and is a biomarker for heart disease risk.

-Who Benefits from a Calcium Scoring near Rockville MD by The Radiology Clinic?
+Who Benefits from a Calcium Scoring by The Radiology Clinic?

 For people with a moderate risk of heart disease, stroke, or heart attack, this imaging test is one that your doctor often recommends.
 Calcium scoring helps evaluate the likelihood of a future cardiac event recommended for men over 40 and women older than 50.
 Note: this test does not replace regular screening for heart disease.

 How to Prepare for Calcium Scoring?

-Once scheduled for a Calcium Scoring near Rockville MD by The Radiology Clinic, you should avoid eating, smoking, or drinking anything that contains stimulants for at least a few hours before your appointment.
+Once scheduled for a Calcium Scoring in Rockville MD by The Radiology Clinic, you should avoid eating, smoking, or drinking anything that contains stimulants for at least a few hours before your appointment.
 Click here to read more about preparation for Calcium Scoring.

 What to Expect During the Scan?